Upon landing in Palermo, my dad was so stressed he couldn’t swallow water.

 “You’re swimming?!”
 Donna was astonished.
 “I’ve been trying to get him in the pool for years!
 He always says he doesn’t wanna get cold!”
 My dad was dripping wet and triumphant.
 He and my daughters spent the rest of the afternoon swimming together, smiling, their bellies full of the orange peel he had made into candy.

-Anna Chlumsky stars in the Emmy-winning HBO political comedy Veep, which airs its series finale this month.
+Anna Chlumsky starred in the Emmy-winning HBO political comedy Veep, which is available to stream on the platform.